apache/nuttx/boards/arm/sama5/sama5d4-ek/README.txt

-    3. By default, this configuration is set up to build on Windows under either a Cygwin or MSYS environment using a recent, Windows- native, generic ARM EABI GCC toolchain (such as the CodeSourcery toolchain).
+    3. By default, this configuration is set up to build on Windows under either a Cygwin or MSYS environment using a recent, Windows- native, generic ARM EABI GCC toolchain.
 Both the build environment and the toolchain selection can easily be changed by reconfiguring:

        CONFIG_HOST_WINDOWS=y                   : Windows operating system
        CONFIG_WINDOWS_CYGWIN=y                 : POSIX environment under windows
-       CONFIG_ARMV7A_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery for Windows
+       CONFIG_ARMV7A_TOOLCHAIN_GNU_EABIW=y     : GNU EABI toolchain for Windows

        If you are running on Linux, make *certain* that you have CONFIG_HOST_LINUX=y *before* the first make or you will create a